How to Spend a Long Layover in Casablanca, Morocco

 A few years ago I was in this exact situation and was able to explore some of the city’s gems in just a day.
 Here is exactly how I spent one day in Casablanca:

-How to Spend One Day in Casablanca:
+How to Spend a Long Layover in Casablanca:

 Due to an itinerary change that resulted in my 1.5 hour layover turning into a 1.5 day layover, Royal Air Marocc offered me one night in a nearby hotel.
 To my delight, everything was organized by Royal Air Maroc upon my arrival and I was soon on my way to the hotel on a complimentary hotel shuttle.